hoprnet/hoprnet/docs/hopr-documentation/hopr-avado-node-tutorial/sending-a-multi-hop-message.md

 ## Send A Multi-Hop Message

 Now let's send your first multi-hop message!
 We'll send it from your node, via randobot, and back to your node.
-Find your address using `myAddress`.
+Find your address using `address`.
 Then type:`send <your address> <intermediate node> <your message>`.

 {% hint style="info" %}
 To make this simpler, you can also set an alias for your own address.
 For a refresher on aliases, visit [**this page**](talking-with-randobot.md#step-3-set-an-alias).